W3 Wine School

 Source: Conseil Interprofessional Vins d’Alsace.

-Pinot Gris in France
+Pinot Gris in Alsace

 Pinot Gris originated in Bourgogne, but has shown its best potential in Alsace.